felipelouza/egsa/README.md

 This software is the implementation of egsa \[1\], an external memory algorithm to construct generalized enhanced suffix arrays.

-Given a collection of K strings, egsa constructs the generalized suffix array enhanced with the LCP-array and the burrows wheeler transform.
+Given a collection of K strings, egsa outputs:

+* generalized suffix array
+* LCP-array
+* Burrows-Wheeler transform.

 \[1\]
 Louza, F. A., Telles, G. P., & Ciferri, C. D. A. (2013).